denosaurs/denon/README.md

 ## Usage

-To use Denon simply think of `denon` as an alternative to `deno run` which accepts all the same flags
+To use denon simply think of `denon` as an alternative to `deno run` which accepts all the same flags if no flags or configuration has been set.

 ```
 Usage: